 Professional services companies like consulting firms, investment banks and law firms have already found a way to tap into this mindset by offering skills development and mentorship.
 In some ways, they’re preparing their staff to move on to other companies, but they’re also getting an intense level of hard work from Millennials in the meantime.
 In some cases, the employee feels invested and stays long-term.

-Tech companies also understand the benefit of this investment and fight to recruit then keep Millennial talent.
+Technical services companies also understand the benefit of this investment and fight to recruit then keep Millennial talent.
 For example, Google also currently sends employees to conferences and boot camps to improve their skills.
+IBM has Think Digital, a ” 2-day collaboration targeted at accelerating essential recovery and transformation while providing the deep technical education needed for our clients, Business Partners and employees.”
 This is another way to tap into Millennial aspirations for a mutual benefit.
 The team feels like they’re getting skills they can apply anywhere, and the company gets a return on their investment.